ttetrafon/practice/unreal engine/coding.md

 #### Notes

 - Many blueprints (like _Destroy Actor_) accept arrays of objects, although that is not indicated in the UI.

-### Blueprint Function/Macro Library

-- Blueprint: _Blueprint Function Library_.
-- A collection of functions/macros that can be used in other blueprints (static functions).
-- These functions can be called by any other blueprint; nodes with the function names are added automatically in the nodes list.

 ### Blueprint Inheritance